bottlycorp/package/README.md

 # Package Name
-A litle description about the package
+A little description about the package